briatte/awesome-network-analysis/README.md

 > Most items below are from [a Google spreadsheet](https://docs.google.com/spreadsheets/d/1vJILk2EW1JnR3YAwTSSqAV5mPkeXaezy45wOoafBpfU/edit#gid=0) by Michał Bojanowski and others.

+1.  [graphviz](https://pypi.python.org/pypi/graphviz) - Python renderer for the DOT graph drawing language.
-1.  [linkpred](https://github.com/rafguns/linkpred) - Assess the likelihood of potential links in a future snapshot of a network.
+-   [linkpred](https://github.com/rafguns/linkpred) - Assess the likelihood of potential links in a future snapshot of a network.
 -   [networkx](http://networkx.github.io/) - Python package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks.
+-   [python-igraph](http://igraph.org/python/) - Python version of the igraph network analysis package.

 ### R Packages